Induce Labour With Natural Methods – Bring On Labour Naturally

 Chances are that if you’re reading this article, you’re late in your third trimester, overdue, ‘over’ being pregnant or trying to beat a planned induction date.

-Some may find the below methods effective and others not – none of them have a 100% success rate.
+But if you do decide to try and get things moving, you may find some of the below methods effective and others not – none of them have a 100% success rate.
 This is mainly because babies do like to come when they are well and truly ready, be it earlier or later than your estimated due date (which has been calculated based on averages, not specifics!).
 Some women buy into the idea of inductions because they are filled with fear about going over due dates and stillbirth, but know that the biggest causes of stillbirth are smoking and obesity.
 Recent research is also suggesting that sleeping on your left hand side can reduce the risk of stillbirth, as its less likely to restrict the flow of oxygen and nutrients to the baby.
 While it’s hard to get comfortable when pregnant, there’s no need to panic, just try and sleep on the left as much as you can.
 You can read more about this in our sleeping positions article.

 Important points to note prior to trying the below-mentioned methods are: